 The best e-bikes can be pretty pricey; up until a few years ago, it was nearly hard to find one from a respected bike maker for less than $2000.
 However, some models with lower prices are still excellent purchases.
 These fantastic cheap e-bikes won't break the bank and will provide reliable service for many years.
 They are all produced by reputable e- bike companies, such as Hovsco, with excellent after-sales customer service.

-We compared each product's price, performance, features, GPS tracking, and other attributes to give you this list A cheap electric bicycle won't always be the lowest price.
+We compared each product's price, performance, features, GPS tracking, and other attributes to give you this list.
 Since they are now somewhat expensive, e-bikes will never be dirt cheap.
 Instead, we're looking for products that offer fantastic value for your money in addition to being reasonably priced.
 This buying guide for the best cheap e-bikes aims to get you started on the right foot.
 The following are some of the most affordable e-bikes with outstanding quality available right now.

 This amazing e-bike, which costs $1499, offers all the features you could want from an e-bike manufacturer and on an e-bike.
 It has a 500W upgraded brushless hub motor.
 The Bafang branch motor provides 45 Nm of torque for a comfortable ride and the ideal level of assistance.
 Long-distance travel is made simple by the 36V SAMSUNG/LG battery's quick acceleration and range of 40 miles in throttle mode and 60+ miles in pedal assist mode on a fully charged 15Ah capacity.